peasead/windows-sandbox-to-elastic/README.md

   - Your Elastic Cloud ID
   - Your Fleet URL
   - Your Fleet enrollment token for the policy you're going to use
+  - (Optional) Your OpenVPN configuration and authentication credentials

 If you want to try a local Elastic Stack, you can use this [dev (read, **NOT FOR PRODUCTION**) project](https://github.com/peasead/elastic-container).
 The dev project will require some tuning as it runs in Docker, not Elastic Cloud.
 Create an Issue and I can probably help with some config updates.